XKCP/XKCP/README.markdown

 # How can I build the XKCP?

-To build, the following tools are needed:
+To build on Linux or macOS, the following tools are needed:

 * *GCC* or *clang*
 * *GNU make*